 Yoga is growing as a choice for many as part of a disease treatment plan or to manage the stress of living with a life threatening illness and the side effects of many traditional therapies including yoga for cancer treatments.
 Confidential collaboration with your medical team to ensure that your yoga practice complements any other treatments you are under.

-In-home or office private, duet and small group training classes are available in the Boston area.
+Private yoga sessions, duet and small group training classes are available in your home or workplace.
 Corporate on-site yoga classes are available at your company through our corporate wellness program, core corporate.
 Travel to following towns is usually within the complimentary travel range: Newton, Wellesley, Weston, Dover, Dedham, Westwood, Watertown, Waltham, Belmont, Brookline, Boston, Wayland, Cambridge and Concord, MA.
 For rates, visit the personal training page.

 All programs are custom designed for each Individual, Small Group or Organization.
 Learn more about our integrative approach & decide whether working together is the right match for your goals by setting-up a consultation today.

 and receive information about In-Person and Virtual Programs, promotions, articles and resources.. delivered with just a touch of beauty & inspiration.

 Deb, This past year or so has been so stressful for me as I try to figure out my next career.
 But my health, mental state, blood pressure, flexibility, etc.. are as good as they can be according to me and my doctor, and I attribute much of that to your class and my practice you've taught me.
 So I want to thank you for helping to keep me 'under control' and healthy in this stressful time.
 I believe that my new consulting venture will be successful next year and we'll have an easier time doing yoga, pilates, et al together! ~DR